 In December 2022, we amended the revolving Credit Agreement governing our senior secured revolving credit facility with Bank of America ("the Amended Credit Agreement") to, among other things, increase the amount available for borrowing to up to a maximum of \$40.0 million and increase the optional accordion to \$120.0 million.
-As of June 30, 2023, we had no principal outstanding under the Amended Credit Agreement and the amount available to borrow was approximately \$38.0 million.
+As of September 30, 2023, we had no principal outstanding under the Amended Credit Agreement and the amount available to borrow was approximately \$37.6 million.
 The Amended Credit Agreement also includes a LC Facility of up to \$5.0 million.
 In February 2023, we amended the LC Facility to increase the limit to up to \$10.0 million.
-The aggregate stated amount outstanding of letter of credits reduces the total borrowing base available under the Amended Credit Agreement and is subject to certain fees.
-As of June 30, 2023, we had three letters of credit in the aggregated amount of \$2.0 million outstanding under the LC Facility.
+The aggregate stated amount outstanding of letters of credit reduces the total borrowing base available under the Amended Credit Agreement and is subject to certain fees.
+As of September 30, 2023, we had four letters of credit in the aggregated amount of \$2.4 million outstanding under the LC Facility.
 For additional information about the Amended Credit Agreement, see note 10.
 Credit Facility to our condensed consolidated financial statements, which is included in "Part I, Item 1.
 Condensed Consolidated Financial Statements (Unaudited)" of this report.
+On November 1, 2023, we amended our credit facility to, among other things, increase the amount available for borrowing to up to a maximum principal amount of \$75.0 million.
+We also amended the LC Facility to increase the limit to up to \$18.8 million.